-A program intended to -bridge the gap between a student's prior work and the background required for the program he/she is entering.
+The Bridge (Foundation) Program is a program intended to bridge the gap between a student's prior work (Bachelor's degree) and the background required for the Master's program he/she is entering.
 The courses in a bridge program typically do not carry degree credit.

-The program coordinator may consider admission applications to the foundation program from students who satisfy the admission conditions of the program but they are holders of a Bachelor degree in another area of specialization.
+The program coordinator may consider admission applications to the foundation program from students who satisfy the admission requirements of the program but they are holders of a Bachelor's degree in another area of specialization.